Gloria Milland

-Maria Fiè (11 October 1940 – 27 August 1989), also known professionally as Gloria Milland was an Italian actress of peplum and Spaghetti Western films.
+Gloria Milland (born Maria Fiè; 11 October 1940 – 27 August 1989) was an Italian actress of peplum and spaghetti Western films.

 Life

-Born in Cagliari, Sardinia, she debuted in 1959 with her real name, but changed it shortly later, following a fashion of the time for American-sounding stage names.
+Born in Cagliari, she debuted in 1959 with her real name, but changed it shortly after, following a fashion of the time for American-sounding stage names.
 In 1960s she was very active in light comedies and adventure (pepla) films, often in main roles, then did a few spaghetti westerns, but dissatisfied with her career, she chose to retire from show business in the late 1960s.

-Milland died on August 27, 1989 in Ladispoli, Italy.
+Milland died on August 27, 1989, in Ladispoli, Italy.